trpc-labs/onetyped/README.md

 ## What is it?

 onetyped is a universal way to describe data.
-I built this to painlessly convert from and between different formats primarily for use in dev tools.
+I built this to painlessly convert to and from different formats primarily for use in dev tools.

+## Why not Zod or (insert validation framework here)?

+Zod is great, but it's not universal.
+It's primary use case is for validation and that shows. onetyped is not a validation framework, it's a data description framework.
+It optimizes for traversing your schema's shape and converting it to different formats.

 ## Integrations